 - Give you medications to stop your shivering.
-If any treatments to lower your body temperature make you shiver, your doctor may give you a muscle relaxant, such as a benzodiazepine.
+If treatments to lower your body temperature make you shiver, your doctor may give you a muscle relaxant, such as a benzodiazepine.
 Shivering increases your body temperature, making treatment less effective.

-Home treatment isn't sufficient treatment for heatstroke.
+Home treatment isn't sufficient for heatstroke.
 If you have signs or symptoms of heatstroke, seek emergency medical help.
 Others should take steps to cool you off while waiting for emergency help to arrive.

 - Cool off with damp sheets and a fan.
 If you're with someone who's experiencing heat-related symptoms, cool the person by covering him or her with damp sheets or by spraying with cool water.
 Direct air onto the person with a fan.

 - Take a cool shower or bath.
 If you're outdoors and not near shelter, soaking in a cool pond or stream can help bring your temperature down.

 - Rehydrate.
 Drink plenty of fluids.
 Also, because you lose salt through sweating, you can replenish salt and water with some sports drinks.
 If your doctor has restricted your fluid or salt intake, check with him or her to see how much you should drink and whether you should replace salt.

 - Don't drink sugary or alcoholic beverages to rehydrate.
 These drinks may interfere with your body's ability to control your temperature.
 Also, very cold drinks can cause stomach cramps.

 Heatstroke is predictable and preventable.
 Take these steps to prevent heatstroke during hot weather:

 - Wear loosefitting, lightweight clothing.
 Wearing excess clothing or clothing that fits tightly won't allow your body to cool properly.